Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 Pick a short story (1000+ words) of any genre from newspaper, book, article, essay, etc.

 Analyze the story - What is it about?
+What is the meaning of the story?
 Who are involved?
 Where is it happening?
 What is the tone of the story?
 What is [the structure](https://en.wikipedia.org/wiki/Dramatic_structure) of the story?
 Is there a [character arc](https://en.wikipedia.org/wiki/Character_arc)?

 Edit the original text into 200-words text.
 You may summarize it or choose an entirely different structure for your text.
 Edit your text again into 20-words text.
 What is the most essential information that needs to be included?
 What are the interesting details?
 What are the things you may add/change/omit and still communicate?